csebuetnlp/banglaparaphrase/README.md

 Bengali | bn | 419, 967 | 233, 31 | 233, 32 |

 ## Filtering Pipeline
+The following filtering pipeline was used to preprocess the raw dataset to ensure high quality.
 ![filter_pipeline](images/filter_sequence.png)

 | Filter Name | Significance | Filtering Parameters |